Thousands of Years of History

 Ancient Times: The Start of Trossachs Christianity

-Before the likes of St. Columba and St. Augustine, St. Kessog (460-520 A.D.) thought to be a disciple of St. Patrick, came from Ireland to Scotland looking for new areas to convert to Christianity.
+St. Kessog (460-520 A.D.) thought to be a disciple of St. Patrick, came from Ireland to Scotland looking for new areas to convert to Christianity.
 He started in the lands of Lennox and then made his way up to southern Perthshire.
-To this present day, many local places of Christian worship have been dedicated and/or named after St. Kessog, as evidenced by St. Kessog’s church in the centre of Callander.
+To this day, many local places of Christian worship have been dedicated and/or named after St. Kessog, as evidenced by St. Kessog’s church in the centre of Callander.

 Medieval Times: ‘In the Open Air’

-During the Medieval period, Trossachs was park of the Kilmahog Parish, where the local church was dedicated to St. Chug and was first recorded in 1239.
+During the Medieval period, Trossachs was part of the Kilmahog Parish, where the local church was dedicated to St. Chug and was first recorded in 1239.

 Only the burial ground of this parish’s time period remains, with stones dating back to the 1600s.